DucksAreMammals/WaterCollector/README.md

 ## Controls:

-This can be platyed on either a keyboard, controller, or touchscreen.
+This can be played on either a keyboard, controller, or touchscreen.

 Move: Arrow keys or dpad\
 Jump: Up arrow key or A on XBox controller\